Issues in the 2016 United Kingdom European Union membership referendum: Economy

 The leave campaign argues that a reduction in red tape associated with EU regulations would create more jobs and that small to medium-sized companies who trade domestically would be the biggest beneficiaries.
 A more detailed examination of the report shows that this analysis was conducted on the basis of impact assessments made by the UK's civil service before regulations came into force.
 Few impact assessments are carried out after the introduction of regulations so it is very difficult to properly analyse their impact.
 A review by the British Government examined the level of EU regulation on the UK and found that British businesses benefited from access to the Single Market and therefore accepted that a level of regulation and harmonisation was desirable.
 The same report said that British economy is bigger because of access to the Single Market.
 A study by Open Europe on the 100 most expensive EU regulations found that they cost the £27.4 billion per year and that 24 of those regulations had a net cost to the UK.

 The EU's importance as a trading partner and the outcome of its trade status if it left is a disputed issue.
 While those wanting to stay cite trade with the EU is valued at £400 billion annually (52% of the total), those arguing to leave say that its trade is not as important as it used to be.
 Trade barriers with the EU such as tariffs on British exports could emerge if the UK left The leave campaign observes that countries such as the US, India, China and Japan still conduct significant volumes of trade with the EU.
-It says it would put the UK in a better position to trade with other economies such as BRIC countries.
+It says it would put the UK in a better position to trade with other economies such as BRICS countries.
 Some leave campaigners, such as James Dyson, have spoken favourably about tariffs on EU goods as a possible source of tax revenue; he also suggested that as Britain ran a 100 billion pound trade deficit with EU countries it would be very much in the EU's interests to minimise trade barriers.
 Dyson also argued that keeping the exchange rate of the pound against the euro competitive was much more important than a lack of tariffs for British exporters to sell their products into European markets.

 On 14 April 2016, Conservative politician John Redwood argued that Britain would end fiscal austerity by leaving EU, pointing out that leaving EU would allow the UK to: scrap VAT on energy, tampons and other goods and services, claw back money from Brussels and increase social-welfare expenditures, and embrace the World Trade Organization rule to trade with other countries without paying anything.